GenesisFR/DS1TroubleshootingGuide/README.md

 Note: all of these mods are NOT compatible with LOA.
 Please refer to their respective readme files for further issues.

+## Play borderless fullscreen

+There are multiple programs that allow games to run borderless fullscreen (you can find an exhaustive list [here](https://www.pcgamingwiki.com/wiki/Glossary:Borderless_fullscreen_windowed)), however for the sake of simplicity, we'll only cover one of them here.

+1. Download [Fullscreenizer](https://github.com/KasumiL5x/Fullscreenizer/releases/tag/v1.0) and run it.
+2. Run the game in [windowed](#play-windowed) mode.
+3. Switch back to Fullscreenizer.
+4. If the game doesn't appear in the list, click on "Show All", select "Dungeon Siege" and click on "Add".
+5. Select the game in the list and press the Fullscreenize button (or use your hotkey combination), preferably after loading a game.

+Note: the main menu UI has a fixed resolution and will be broken, repeat step 5 again to make the game windowed again.

 ## Play MP

 Run the game with the "zonematch=true" launch parameter to directly boot into the MP menu (not necessary if you're using the retail version or [Killah's fix](#enable-loa--extras)).